meiji163/meiji163.github.io/content/post/combo-hyperbolic-embedding.md

 {{< figure src="https://pointatinfinityblog.files.wordpress.com/2018/02/triangle5.png?w=480&h=480#center" >}}

 To our Euclidean eyes, the triangles get smaller and more distorted towards the boundary, but all of these triangles are acutally the same size when measured with the Poincaré metric.
+Space expands exponentially near the boundary unlike Euclidean space, which may give you an idea of why it is like a tree.

 As you might suspect, triangles in the Poincaré disk are "slim," and it turns out this metric space is \\(\delta\\)-hyperbolic with \\(\delta = \log(1+\sqrt{2}) \approx 0.881 \\).
 This model can be generalized easily to higher dimensions, and lower or higher \\(\delta\\).
 Other common models of hyperbolic space are the [Lorentz model](https://en.wikipedia.org/wiki/Hyperboloid_model) (or hyperboloid model) and the [upper-halfspace model](https://en.wikipedia.org/wiki/Poincar%C3%A9_half-plane_model).